Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Enable Azure Defender for SQL for the database.
 - [ ] Enable server-level auditing for the database.

 ### You have an Azure subscription that contains a storage account named storage1 and several virtual machines.
 The storage account and virtual machines are in the same Azure region.
 The network configurations of the virtual machines are shown in the following table.
-You configure the following Firewall and virtual networks settings for storage1: ✑ Allow access from: Selected networks ✑ Virtual networks: VNET3Subnet3 ✑ Firewall C Address range: 52.233.129.0/24 For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point
+You configure the following Firewall and virtual networks settings for storage1: ✑ Allow access from: Selected networks ✑ Virtual networks: VNET3Subnet3 ✑ Firewall C Address range: 52.233.129.0/24

 ![Question 58 part 1](images/question58_1.jpg)
 ![Question 58 part 2](images/question58_2.jpg)